 The Swagtron T6 Outlaw isn’t fooling around.
 With its powerful dual motors, high-thread 10-inch tires, and tough construction, this is the best all-terrain hoverboard if you’re looking for a really heavy-duty model.
 It’s also got Bluetooth speakers controlled by the Swagtron app, so you can explore the wild with your own soundtrack accompaniment.

-Let’s talk about the tires, which are this board’s most impressive feature.
+Let’s talk about the tire setup, which is this board’s most impressive feature.
 They are air-filled tubeless tires with a high-tread pattern and staggered shoulder blocks.
 This translates into really great traction and no-slip control on even the bumpiest roads.

 Can you ride a hoverboard on gravel?
 You can with this one, very easily, as well as mud, grass, and wet pavement.
 The huge tires are able to propel the all-terrain board up 30-degree angle hills.
 The other big construction note: this board can hold up to 420 pounds.
 That’s the most weight of any board of its kind.